 (Ages 5 – 8)

 At some point, almost every child is going to do something embarrassing at school.
 It is inevitable.
 The character in this book accidentally calls his teacher “mommy” and the class erupts in laughter.
 He is convinced that he can never show his face at school again.
-Until one of his friends does something equally as embarrassing and he realizes sometimes it’s okay to laugh at yourself.
+When one of his friends does something equally as embarrassing, he realizes sometimes it’s okay to laugh at yourself.
 The jagged illustrations perfectly capture the character’s anguish and I think parents and children alike will enjoy this terrific read.

 The laughs continue in Second Grade Holdout.